pranjalagg/spdl/README.md

 Optionally the download directory can be specified using the `-outpath` flag.
 If no outpath is provided, downloads default to the current directory.

+Example: `python main.py -link "https://open.spotify.com/track/6UVEJw6Ikma86JNK55KPkc?si=78dd2cdb137c4214" -outpath "F:/Songs/"

-_Note: For playlists, by default the program saves the tracks in a folder with the name of the playlist_
+_Note 1: You can paste more than one link one after the other seperated by space to download mutiple tracks at once_ _Note 2: For playlists, by default the program saves the tracks in a folder with the name of the playlist_

 ## Feedback
 I would greatly appreciate your feedback after using the tool.
 Your insights helps it improve!